 - All you need to do now is enter the wallet address you want to send the funds to, as well as the amount.
 You also have the option of selecting the transaction fee.
 Bear in mind that the lower the transaction fee, the slower the transaction will take.

 - Finally, to complete your transaction click on the green Send button!

 That’s it!
 You now know how to send cryptocurrencies using the Ledger Nano S!

 I hope you have found this Ledger wallet review enjoyable and educational.
 I have provided you with all the information that I believe is important before you decide to invest in one.

 If you managed to read this guide from start to finish, you should now have a really good understanding of what the Ledger wallet does, as well as all of its advantages and disadvantages.
 You should also know what makes the Ledger wallet so secure.

 However, what are your thoughts on the story I told about the journalist?
 It does seem a little worrying, right?
-Let’s just hope that this was a very unusual event, and that Ledger have since resolved all of their security flaws (which they claim they have).
+Let's just hope that this was a very unusual event and that Ledger has since resolved all of their security flaws (which they claim they have).

 So, have you decided that you want to purchase the Ledger Wallet?
 If so, save this guide and revisit it later, so that you can follow my step-by-step guide on how to use it.